kennymkim/pancrustacea_gene_expression/README.md

 # pancrustacea_gene_expression
-scripts for pancrustacea gene expression paper
+This contains the scripts for the Pancrustacea gene expression study.